pressure made diamonds HPHT

 The journey to create diamonds in a laboratory setting began in the mid-20th century with the development of High-Pressure High-Temperature (HPHT) pressure made diamonds technology.

-Scientists and researchers aimed to replicate the extreme conditions found deep within the Earth's mantle, where natural diamonds form over millions of years.
+Scientists and researchers aimed to replicate the extreme conditions found deep within the Earth's mantle and creating the beauty of precision-engineered gems with Lab-Grown Diamond Earrings, where natural diamonds form over millions of years.

 What is the History of High-Pressure, High-Temperature (HPHT) Diamond Synthesis